 //Figure 2//

 Figure 2.
-User perspective of block/text transition. //Please provide a brief description of the figure for readers who might be skimming the article.//
+User perspective of block/text transition.
+The top snippet of block code demonstrates creating a list and iterating through it with a loop.
+The bottom snippet is the generated Python textual code.
+The arrows connecting the two snippets indicate the bidirectional nature of the code.

 Blockly already supports compilation of its blocks to Python, JavaScript, PHP, and Dart.
 However, this multiple-language support leads to reduced isomorphism—each language has different syntax for their common operations, and it is impossible to create a fully featured block language with a one-to-one mapping to them all.
 For example, JavaScript has no support for parallel assignment—a commonly used feature in Python—whereas Python does not have a unary increment operator.
 Blockly’s syntax and vocabulary are descended from Logo.

 Instead of trying to satisfy multiple languages, we dropped support for other languages in favor of a more fully featured mapping to Python.
-This requires minor changes that introduce Python-centric syntax details: function blocks are labeled “define,” assignment blocks have an “=” symbol, and the “add item to list” block is renamed to “append.” //Should these be in program code?// Blockly has also been extended with new language features, including dictionary access and creation.
+This requires minor changes that introduce Python-centric syntax details: function blocks are labeled "define,” assignment blocks have an = symbol, and the add item to list block is renamed to append.
+Blockly has also been extended with new language features, including dictionary access and creation.

-Eventually, the Blockly //correct?// interface should offer a complete isomorphic mapping to Python.
+Eventually, the BlockPy interface should offer a complete isomorphic mapping to Python.
 However, a number of complications need to be resolved first.
 For instance, Python uses square brackets for both list indexing and dictionary access.
-There is a strong desire to differentiate between these types of access, visible in the block view as two distinct kinds of blocks (“get ith element of list” vs. “get key from dict” blocks //program code?//).
+There is a strong desire to differentiate between these types of access, visible in the block view as two distinct kinds of blocks (get ith element of list vs. get key from dict blocks).
 However, it is computationally difficult to statically identify the usage of a given pair of brackets; sophisticated program analysis techniques are needed.

 Parson’s problems

-Parson’s problems are a special type of coding exercise where all of the necessary code blocks are present, but disconnected and shuffled.
+Parson’s problems are a special type of coding exercise where all the necessary code blocks are present, but disconnected and shuffled.
 These kinds of problems scaffold beginners by providing everything they need to complete the problem, reducing many of the barriers to getting started.
 BlockPy supports these types of problems with a special Parson’s mode, where top-level blocks are shuffled in the block mode.

 State explorer